live-clones/gmsh/contrib/QuadOptimizer/README.md

   Distances are sampled at 1/4, 1/2 and 3/4 of each straight diagonal using closest-point projection; they are estimates, not certified bounds.
-  Replacement triangles must have positive area and consistent intrinsic and CAD orientation.
+  Replacement triangles must have positive area and consistent intrinsic and CAD orientation at every sample.
 No points are added or moved.
-No optimization follows this split.
+Admissible TT recombination and distant TT/QT chord swaps follow, without smoothing.
   Rejected splits and projection failures are reported.
 Negative values disable only the CAD trigger.
 The standalone driver exposes `--final-split-cad-ratio` with the same semantics.
-  Final repairs are independent of optimization budgets and shape quotas;
+  Final splits are independent of optimization budgets.
+A quality/CAD-only cut requires two absolutely admissible triangles and complete CAD samples;
-  remaining size/quality violations are reported by the final audit.
+  a physically invalid quad is repaired even when triangle shape limits cannot be met.
+Quads without a safe improving cut remain reported by the final audit.
 - `Mesh.PackIntrinsicEdgeLengthFactor = 0`: preserve the packed point cloud
   (default).
 Intrinsic edge splitting is opt-in: inserted midpoints have not passed the oriented-cube exclusion.